<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Stakeholder analysis in project management

-If a project is already in motion and is facing some trouble, stakeholder analysis can help reassess issues and identify corrective actions.
+If a project is already in motion and facing difficulty, stakeholder analysis can help reassess issues and identify corrective actions.
+Ideally, however, it should begin in the early stages of a project to reduce the risk of failure.

+Stakeholder analysis should also be repeated throughout longer projects, as stakeholder interests and influence can change over time.
 The frequency of analysis should reflect the duration and complexity of the project.

-How to do a stakeholder analysis
+How to do a stakeholder analysis: a step-by-step guide

+Stakeholder analysis consists of three stages: identify, categorise and prioritise.
 Once complete, you will have the insights needed to plan communications and create a stakeholder engagement plan.

+In practice, stakeholder analysis is rarely a one-off activity.
+As projects evolve, stakeholders change, priorities shift, and engagement history becomes just as important as initial categorisation.
 This is why many organisations use stakeholder management software to keep stakeholder information centralised, track influence and engagement over time, and ensure analysis stays connected to day-to-day decision-making.

 1. Stakeholder identification

 The first step is identifying who your stakeholders are.
 This includes anyone who is impacted by, has an interest in, or can influence your project.
+Stakeholders may include individuals, groups, or organisations such as:

-• employees
+• employees and internal teams

 • clients and investors